The Science Behind

 |---|---|---|

-We built a second cardiac simulator with six physiological effects our production model cannot capture: logistic HR saturation near max, time-varying K and tau (warmup acceleration + fatigue decay), BLE latency jitter and dropout, Student-t noise with ectopic spikes, heat/hydration drift, and a soft HR ceiling.
-Then we ran the full validation suite against it.
+We built a second cardiac simulator with six physiological effects the controller model does not capture: logistic HR saturation near max, time-varying K and tau (warmup acceleration + fatigue decay), BLE latency jitter and dropout, Student-t noise with ectopic spikes, heat/hydration drift, and a soft HR ceiling.
+Then we ran the main checks against it.

 | Behavior | Count | Meaning |